stereolabs/zed-python-api/README.md

 This package lets you use the ZED stereo camera in Python 3.

-## Stable API notice

-The ZED Python API is now stable but has some breaking changes from the previous (beta) version.
-The older beta version can be found in the [legacy branch](https://github.com/stereolabs/zed-python-api/tree/legacy).

-The changes were made to better reflect the C++ API and ease of use.
-Mainly all classes have a similar name to the C++ SDK (without the "Py" prefix), and all components were migrated to a unified `sl` namespace.

 ## Getting started

 - First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com/developers)